mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/initialize-client/kotlin.md

 image: public/screenshots/tutorials/client-sdk/android-shared/missing-import-kotlin.png
 ```

 You now have a working client.
-Your next step is to build login screen.
+Your next step is to setup navigation.